 Scientists & Staff

 With an undergraduate training in traditional geology, my graduate work turned to hydrology and biogeochemistry.
 Although my position is classified as a geologist, the term geoecology better describes my work.
 I am broadly interested in the influence of substrate, including soils, geologic parent-materials, landforms, and water, on the structure and function of ecosystems.
 The bulk of my work is based on observational studies.
 This approach is supplemented with field experiments and modeling.
 Specific areas of current focus include (1) evaluation of watershed mass balance studies and retrospective soil monitoring to determine temporal dynamics of forest soil base cation supply, (2)hydropedology, or the interacting roles of soil development and hydrologic processes, (3) site factors responsible for nutritional stress in sugar maple, and (4) the role of seepage and fractured-rock groundwater discharge in nutrient cycling and biodiversity.
-Current projects range in location from the Allegheny Plateau in Pennsylvania to the Chic-Choc Mountains in Quebec, with a special emphasis on the Hubbard Brook Experimental forest, New Hampshire.
+Current projects range in location from the Allegheny Plateau in Pennsylvania to the Ungava Peninsula in Quebec, with a special emphasis on the Hubbard Brook Experimental Forest, New Hampshire.

 Future research will emphasize questions of scaling between observations made at the point scale, to hillslopes and small catchments to regional patterns.
 Understanding spatial variability will help put intensive research sites into a broader context, allow development of site specific management recommendations, and fuse our understanding of watershed-scale mass balance trends with a mechanistic view of dominant processes.